xfiderek/robot_wheel_odometry/README.md

 Algorithm is capable of ignoring noisy wheels (only in case of robots which wheels can rotate along z-axis)

+Data

-Data - shifts of wheels from one iteration - must be published on /wheel_shifts topic as WheelShifts message on which is defined in this package.
+    shifts of wheels from one iteration must be published on /wheel_shifts topic as WheelShifts message which is defined in this package.

 Launching